EVENT

 Women peacebuilders play a vital role in mediation and dialogue processes, community reconciliation, and conflict prevention.
 Yet their work often comes with intense pressures and risks.
 They might experience backlash from their families and communities or be exposed to psychological and physical violence.
 Peacebuilding programming that does not account for local realities can – unintentionally – exacerbate these tensions.
 This increases the psychosocial strain on women peacebuilders and can jeopardise their safety.
 How can peacebuilders avoid these negative effects?

-Join us to learn how to make women’s participation in peacebuilding safer, more sustainable, and more effective.
+Watch the event recording to learn how to make women’s participation in peacebuilding safer, more sustainable, and more effective.

 Women peacebuilders at the centre